Homological stability of spin mapping class groups and quadratic symplectic groups: Abstract

 \section{Abstract}

 We study the homological stability of spin mapping class groups of surfaces and of quadratic symplectic groups using cellular $E_2$-algebras.
-We will get improvements in the stability results, which for the spin mapping class groups we show to be optimal away from the prime $2$.
-We furthermore show that the $\FF$-homology satisfies secondary homological stability.
-We also give full descriptions of the first homology groups of the spin mapping class groups and of the quadratic symplectic groups.
+We get improvements in their stability results, which for the spin mapping class groups we show to be optimal away from the prime $2$.
+We also prove that in both cases the $\FF$-homology satisfies secondary homological stability.
+Finally, we give full descriptions of the first homology groups of the spin mapping class groups and of the quadratic symplectic groups.